-These "bones of the dead" ( cookies are traditionally made to commemorate Day of the Dead, on November 2, but they would also be great for a Halloween party.
-Many versions of this sweet biscuit are made throughout Italy, in many different shapes and flavors, and the name varies as well.
-In some places it's called "fava dei morti," or "beans of the dead," instead of "bones" -- not quite as creepy!
+These "bones of the dead" are traditionally made to commemorate Day of the Dead, but appropriate for any Halloween party as well.
+Many versions of this sweet biscuit are baked throughout Italy and the name varies as well.
+In some places it's called "fava dei morti," or "beans of the dead," instead of "bones"—not quite as creepy!

-This is my adaptation of a recipe from the Basilicata region in southern Italy.
-Made with Strega, an anise-flavored liqueur, they're intended more for grown-ups than kids.
+This is an adaptation of a recipe from the Basilicata region in southern Italy.
+Made with Strega, an anise-flavored liqueur that also means "witch," they're intended more for grown-ups than kids.

 It includes the unusual step of dropping the cookies into boiling water before baking, a bit similar to the way that bagels are boiled, after they are formed and before they are baked, to give them their unique texture.